json420/degu/doc/degu.base.rst

 .. class:: BodyIter(source, content_length)

-    Wraps an arbitrary iterable yielding a request or response body.
+    Wraps an iterable to construct an HTTP output body with a content-length.

-    This class allows an HTTP body to be piecewise generated on-the-fly, but still with an explicit agreement about what the final content-length will be.
+    This class allows an output HTTP body to be piecewise generated on-the-fly, but still with an explicit agreement about what the final content-length will be.

     On the client side, this can be used to generate the client request body.